The Selling of the Spine:

 The chiropractic victory is particularly frightening because of the bill's history.
 Unlike other politically motivated legislation, some of which has become law because of lack of opposition, the chiropractic amendment was fought long and hard by several medical organizations.
 The opposition was well organized and scientific from the start but was not a match for chiropractic's political muscle.

 The first defeat for the medical profession came in March when the Senate Finance Committee approved chiropractic inclusion under Medicare despite its knowledge that official chiropractic testimony before the Committee was an irresponsible misrepresentation.
 The testimony was presented before the committee by William S. Day, president of the International Chiropractors Association, one of two national organizations claiming to represent the chiropractic profession.
-Day was questioned closely by Sen. Russel B. Long (D-La.), chairman of the committee, who was armed with a copy of the 1968 HEW report to Congress that declared chiropractic unfit to be included under federal health-care programs.
-Responding to Sen. Long's questions, Day insisted that chiropractors confine their treatments to correction of "spinal subluxations" and "related disorders of the nervous system" (see accompanying article for detailed testimony).
+Day was questioned closely by Senator Russell B. Long (D-La.), chairman of the committee, who was armed with a copy of the 1968 HEW report to Congress that declared chiropractic unfit to be included under federal health-care programs.
+Responding to Long's questions, Day insisted that chiropractors confined their treatments to correction of "spinal subluxations" and "related disorders of the nervous system."
 Day specifically denied that chiropractors treat migraine headaches, ulcers or hepatitis.

 Excerpts from Day's Testimony